Azure/bicep-registry-modules/modules/app/app-configuration/README.md

 ## Description

-This Bicep Module simplifies the deployment of a Azure App Configuration resource by providing a reusable set of parameters and resources.
-It allows for the creation of a new resource with all supported parameters and offers configuration options such as geo-replication,  key based data encryption.
+This Bicep Module simplifies the deployment of an Azure App Configuration resource by providing a reusable set of parameters and resources.
+It allows for the creation of a new resource with all supported parameters and offers configuration options such as geo-replication and key-based data encryption.
 It also supports adding private endpoints and role assignments.

 ## Parameters